thea-protocol/thea-sdk/README.md

 ## Offset module

-- Offset NFT - offsets specified amount of ERC1155 token
+- Offset NFT - offsets specified amount of ERC1155 token Input parameters

+1. tokenId - VCC token id
+2. amount - amount of VCC tokens to offset
+3. partnerId - UID assigned to partner, should be 0 if offseting directly (optional)
+4. receiver - address for whom VCC will be offseted (optional)

 ```js
 const transactionReceipt = await theaSDK.offset.offsetNFT(1, "2000");
 ```

-- Offset fungible - offsets specified amount of ERC20 token for specified vintage
+- Offset fungible - offsets specified amount of ERC20 token for specified vintage Input parameters

+1. vintage - vintage of NBT token
+2. amount - amount of NBT token to retire
+3. partnerId - UID assigned to partner, should be 0 if offseting directly (optional)
+4. tokenId - ID of VCC token to offset, should be 0 if no preference (optional)

 ```js
 // Returns requestId in transaction receipt